nucurity/RogueLike/README.md

 Yellow -1 score;
 Red -5 score;

-## Special thanks
+## Special thanks to Bell

-to Bell with his pure internet connection.
-Without you this project would have been born
+Thank you for your pure internet connection.

 ## To be added